AthenaDecisionSystems/athena-docs/docs/Get started/2-Install and run on Mac.md

-# Comprehensive Install Guide to run the IBU Insurance demo
+# Guide to run the IBU Insurance demo

 This guide provides step-by-step instructions to set up this demo on macOS.